 Ham Safaris in Extremadura

-There are a number of ham safari operators in the area but I went with Geoactiva, who also offer a Castle Safari and an intriguingly titled Bull Safari (next time!).
+There are a number of ham safari operators in the area.
 After a 20-minute drive in a comfortable 4×4 we arrived at a sprawling farm where droves of chunky black pigs were snaffling beneath oak trees, and just as we pulled up on the driveway, we witnessed a cow giving birth!
 This farm was the real deal.

 Our guide Marco helped translate as the tour operators, a couple of former engineers who switched careers after the financial crisis, guided us down a winding dirt track through the misty Dehesa.
 It was just like what you’d expect from any other safari, except these animals wouldn’t rip your face off if you step foot out of the car!
 We did venture out to meet the porkers, and also chatted with the farmer who was tending to a sty full of piglets destined to be the traditional dish of “cochinillo asado” (roast suckling pig).
 These guys were being fed only their mothers’ milk before slaughter at four-five weeks old, but I wanted to take this one home…